hashicorp/boundary-ui/ui/desktop/README.md

 - `yarn start:desktop`

-The Boundary CLI is downloaded and extracted to `electron-app/cli/` folder as part of build.
-CLI version is defined in `electron-app/config/cli.js`.
+The Boundary CLI is NOT downloaded by default, to download and extract the CLI to `electron-app/cli` folder as part of the build, you need to set environment variable `CLI_SETUP` to true.
+Example: `CLI_SETUP=true yarn start:desktop`.
+CLI version is defined in `electron-app/config.cli.js`.

 ### Developing Using Non-Release Versions of Boundary

-You can also develop using a non-release version of Boundary - bypassing the above CLI download behavior - by manually placing the version of Boundary that you want to develop with in the `electron-app/cli/` directly (you may need to create the directory).
+To develop using a non-release version of Boundary, download the Boundary CLI version you want to use and extract it at `electron-app/cli` folder.
+You may need to create the directory or to cleaning it up beforehand.

-After doing this, run yarn with `BYPASS_CLI_SETUP=true`; example:
-`BYPASS_CLI_SETUP=true yarn start:desktop`.

 ### Environment Variables (DEV)